Resources:

 Books:

-A Wheelchair Rider's Guide: San Francisco Bay and the Nearby Coast by Bonnie Lewkowicz.
+• A Wheelchair Rider's Guide: San Francisco Bay and the Nearby Coast by Bonnie Lewkowicz.
 Published by the Coastal Conservancy Association, and available free from them.
 This came out in May 2006, and has almost 200 pages of information.
 For information call: (510) 286-1015.
 Or visit http://www.coastalconservancy.ca.gov/Publications/wheel.htm for a downloadable, and searchable, PDF version.
+This is a terrific resource for information about most parks adjacent to the Bay and those on some of its tributaries as well.

 by Wendy Roth and Michael Tompane, 1992.
 Worth a look, but no substitute for getting whatever material is available on current access from each park that you contemplate visiting